 For example, a text control has properties such as font, font size, location, border, and so on.
-You can see the current settings for these properties on the control's property sheet.
+You can see the current settings for these properties in the control's Properties view.
 You can also change them there.

 3 Position the pointer on the word description and click.